 Have Your Child Create a Running List of Gratitude

-One of the easiest ways to get children interested in journaling is to have them create a gratitude journal.
+One of the easiest ways to get kids interested in abundance journaling is to have them create a gratitude journal.
 Each night while they are in bed, have them write down three things they are thankful for.
 You might consider doing this alongside them and then you can both talk about what you are grateful for.

 Inspire Your Child to Record All of Their Hopes & Dreams